DunnyBunny1/KnightlyChess/out/production/KnightlyChess/README.md

       n is the number of moves generated.

 - Move generation
+  - Staged move geneartion
     - Pseudo-legal move generation
+    - Filtering pseudo-legal into legal
+  - Copy-make generation
+    - Copy make geneartion is selected over make / unmake
+      - To see if a pseudo-legal move is legal, the move is made and then
-  - Make / Unmake moves
+      - Reduced complicated code / surface for bugs
+      - Simple design
 ### The Controller

 ### The View